-Authorized in the Violence Against Women Reauthorization Act of 2013 (VAWA 2013) to improve the response of the civil and criminal justice system to families with a history of domestic violence, dating violence, sexual assault, and stalking, or in cases involving allegations of child sexual abuse.
-The program supports the following activities for improving the capacity of communities and courts to respond to families affected by the targeted crimes: court-based and court-related programs; supervised visitation and safe exchange by and between parents; training for people who work with families in the court system; civil legal services; and the provision of resources in juvenile court matters.
+- Authorized by 34 U.S.C. § 12464. - The Grants to Support Families in the Justice System Program (referred to as the Justice for Families Program) (CFDA # 16.021) was authorized in the Violence Against Women Reauthorization Act of 2013 (VAWA 2013) - Purpose: to improve the response of the civil and criminal justice system to families with a history of domestic violence, dating violence, sexual assault, and stalking, or in cases involving allegations of child sexual abuse. - Supports the following activities: - improving the capacity of courts and communities to respond to families affected by the targeted crimes: court-based and court-related programs; - supervised visitation and safe exchange by and between parents; - training for people who work with families in the court system; - civil legal services; and - the provision of resources in juvenile court matters.